smariotti/TrophyHuntMod/TrophyHuntMod/README.md

 TBD

 ## Change Log
+v0.8.8
+- Disabled live Tracker/Leaderboard reporting.
+Any Trophy collection data will need to be entered manually on the website for tournaments.
+  - The mod no longer reports live updates to http://valheim.help until some privacy issues are ironed out. @jv is aware of the issues.
+- Whitelisted TubaWalk mod so that it can be used without violating tournament rules.
+Bring the tuba guys!

+v0.8.7
+- Fixed bug with player path data being restored from previous save when it shouldn't have been

+v0.8.6
+- Fixed bug where fishing bait was dropping outside of Culinary Saga game mode

 v0.8.5
 - Saga game modes (Trophy Saga, Culinary Saga, Casual Saga)
   - Battering Ram no longer eats through wood at an alarming rate and now operates normally.